Georgia unemployment claims nearing 1.4M since coronavirus pandemic began

-More than 266,000 Georgians filed initial unemployment claims last week, up about 19,000 from the previous week, the state Department of Labor reported Thursday.
+ATLANTA - More than 266,000 Georgians filed initial unemployment claims last week, April 19-25, up about 19,000 from the previous week, the state Department of Labor reported Thursday, April 30.

 That brings to nearly 1.4 million the number of claims the labor agency has processed during the six weeks since schools and businesses began shutting down prompted by the coronavirus pandemic.